Oru Oodhappu Kan Simittugiradhu: Production

-Oru Oodhappu Kan Simittugiradhu is based on the novel of the same name by Pushpa Thangadorai that was serialised in Dinamani Kathir.
+Oru Oodhappu Kan Simittugiradhu is based on the novel of the same name by Pushpa Thangadurai that was serialised in Dinamani Kathir.
 It was the debut film of producer S. Sankaran.
 Babu was the cinematographer of this film.
-The song "Aandavan Illa Ulagamithu" was shot on the Backwater near Pondicherry.
+The song "Aandavan Illa Ulagamithu" was shot on the Backwater near Pondicherry and also at Majestic Studios.
+Unlike the original novel, Muthuraman kept the film's ending entirely different from the novel to which Thangadurai agreed.
+Muthuraman felt this ending was done keeping the box-office success and cultural traditions in mind.

 Soundtrack

 The soundtrack was composed by V. Dakshinamoorthy, while the lyrics for the songs were written by Kannadasan, Kumaradevan and R. Palani Samy.
 The song "Nalla Manam" is set in the Carnatic raga known as Kalyanavasantam.

-Reception
+Release and reception

+Oru Oodhappu Kan Simittugiradhu was released on 4 June 1976.
 Kanthan of Kalki in his review praised the performances of star cast and Muthuraman's direction and concluded saying innovation of the film is not limited to the title.
-At the Filmfare Awards South, Muthuraman won in the Best Director – Tamil category, and Kamal in Best Actor – Tamil.
+Naagai Dharuman of Navamani praised the acting, dialogues, music and direction.
+At the Filmfare Awards South, Muthuraman won in the Best Director – Tamil category, and Haasan in Best Actor – Tamil.